-This was a huge problem for the sharks.
-Even though they had shelf space in Whole Foods, Sprouts, and Costco, their in-progress seed round made the sharks step back.
+This is obviously a huge red flag for the sharks.
+Even though they have shelf space in Whole Foods, Sprouts, and Costco, their in-progress seed round makes the sharks step back.

-Mark Cuban was the first to voice concerns, but Daymond John was the first shark to formally drop out.
-He didn’t think they were appreciative of the value a shark could bring.
-Kevin O’Leary agreed, stating that they were asking too much.
+Daymond John is the first shark to formally drop out.
+He doesn’t think they are appreciative enough of the value a shark could bring to their business.

-Guest shark Peter Jones had previous experience in the frozen space.
-The low margins and tough competition caused him to go out, too.
-Mark didn’t think the product was different enough, so he went out.
+Guest shark Peter Jones shares a story about his previous negative experience in the frozen space.
+The low margins and tough competition cause him to go out, too.

-However, if they don’t find a way to stop hemorrhaging cash, our next Must Love update might not be a good one.
+With such a tasty product, Must Love has a lot of potential to be successful.
+However, if they don’t find a way to stop hemorrhaging cash, our next Must Love update might not be a sweet one.

 Interested in more company updates from